clchinkc/story_crowdsource_preference/README.md

 ## Key Highlights

-- **Open Source Dataset**: We will open source the dataset, making it a valuable resource for both the tech and writer communities.
+- **Open Source Dataset**: We will open source the dataset here in this repository, making it a valuable resource for both the tech and writer communities.
+- **Live Demo**: Try our [Story Preference Collection App](https://storycrowdsourcepreference.streamlit.app) to contribute your preferences
 - **Streamlit + Supabase**: The system is built using Streamlit for the web interface and Supabase for data management.
 - **Benchmarking Tool**: This dataset will be instrumental in benchmarking Large Language Models (LLMs) for creative writing.